SnowflurrySDK/Snowflurry.jl/CONTRIBUTING.md

 # How to Contribute

-Snowflake is a community driven project and we'd love to accept your patches and contributions to this project.
+Snowflurry is a community driven project and we'd love to accept your patches and contributions to this project.

 To streamline the process, we have some guidelines to follow.
-Please also note that we have a [code of conduct](CODE_OF_CONDUCT.md) to make Snowflake an open and welcoming environment.
+Please also note that we have a [code of conduct](CODE_OF_CONDUCT.md) to make Snowflurry an open and welcoming environment.

 ## Contributor License Agreement